Shawn Stuckey

-Shawn Demetrices Stuckey is a former professional athlete and professional football player.
-He was a linebacker with the New England Patriots (No. 93) of the NFL, the Minnesota Vikings (No. 51) of the NFL, the Tampa Bay Buccaneers (No. 93) of the NFL, the Amsterdam Admirals of NFL Europe (No. 55), and the Los Angeles Xtreme of the XFL (No. 53).
-He is an attorney licensed to practice in Minnesota and California.
-He was formerly a complex litigation lawyer in Minneapolis, Minnesota, from 2008 until 2015.
-He is currently a practicing attorney and senior partner representing professional athletes in Orange County, California.
-Since 2016, he has been named a top-rated entertainment and sports lawyer in Santa Ana, California.
+Shawn Demetrices Stuckey (born October 22, 1975) is an American former professional football linebacker who played in the National Football League (NFL) for the New England Patriots.
+He also played for the Amsterdam Admirals of NFL Europe and the Los Angeles Xtreme of the XFL.

 Early life and college

-Stuckey, a native of Dale County, Alabama, grew up in the small, rural town of Daleville.
-Raised by his single mother in public housing, he relied on welfare and food stamps.
+Stuckey is a native of Dale County, Alabama.
+He grew up in the town of Daleville, where he was raised by his single mother in public housing and relied on welfare and food stamps.

-Stuckey played high school football at Daleville High School, then matriculated at Vanderbilt University, majoring in Cognitive Studies before transferring to Troy University, where he majored in Marketing and Business Administration.
+Stuckey played high school football at Daleville High School.
+He attended Vanderbilt University, majoring in cognitive studies, before transferring to Troy University, where he majored in marketing and business administration.

 Professional football career

-Undrafted as a rookie, Stuckey signed with the Minnesota Vikings, where he was a member of the same rookie class as Randy Moss.
-After being released by the Minnesota Vikings training camp, Stuckey signed with the New England Patriots, where he made the team as a linebacker and wore jersey number 93.
-He started in six games, recovered one fumble during the 1998 season, and became the only free-agent rookie to start in the NFL playoffs, against the Jacksonville Jaguars.
-The fumble recovery marked the 11th time in NFL history that an NFL rookie recovered a fumble in his first regular season football game.
+Undrafted in the 1998 NFL draft, Stuckey signed with the Minnesota Vikings, where he was a member of the same rookie class as Randy Moss.
+After being released by the Vikings during training camp, Stuckey signed with the New England Patriots, where he made the team as a linebacker and wore jersey number 93.
+He started in six games and recovered a fumble during the 1998 season.
+He became the only free-agent rookie to start in the NFL playoffs that year, playing against the Jacksonville Jaguars.

-Stuckey voluntarily left the Patriots at the beginning of the 1999 season to adopt his brother, who had gotten into serious criminal difficulty in Alabama.
-In his online autobiography, he also indicated that his "heart wasn't in the game".
-Financial concerns compelled Stuckey to later re-enter professional football, and he signed with the Tampa Bay Buccaneers, who allocated him to the Amsterdam Admirals of NFL Europe in 2000.
-After his season with Amsterdam, Stuckey was placed on injured reserve by Tampa Bay due to an injury sustained with the Admirals.
-After his recovery, Stuckey signed with the Los Angeles Xtreme of the XFL, where he played on their 2001 world-championship team.
-Later, he played for the Indiana Firebirds of the Arena Football League before injuries forced him to give up football for good.
+Stuckey voluntarily left the Patriots at the beginning of the 1999 season to adopt his brother, who had faced legal trouble in Alabama.
+In his online autobiography, he stated that his "heart wasn't in the game".
+Financial concerns compelled Stuckey to return to professional football, and he signed with the Tampa Bay Buccaneers, who allocated him to the Amsterdam Admirals of NFL Europe in 2000.
+Stuckey was later placed on injured reserve by Tampa Bay due to an injury sustained with the Admirals.

+After his recovery, Stuckey signed with the Los Angeles Xtreme of the XFL, playing on their 2001 championship team.
+During the season, he changed the name on the back of his jersey to "I Hate He Too" as a reference to Rod Smart's "He Hate Me" of the rival Las Vegas Outlaws.

-Stuckey attained over 21 high school, collegiate, and professional titles, including one world championship (XFL).
-He also set an NFL record as the fastest linebacker in the 1998 draft.
+He later played for the Indiana Firebirds of the Arena Football League before injuries forced him to retire from football.
+He attained over 21 high school, collegiate, and professional titles, including one XFL championship.